leliarhodes72/leliarhodes72.github.io/_portfolio/portfolio-2.md

 - `min_df=2`: Ignored terms that appeared only once
 - `max_df=0.8`: Removed overly common terms that might dilute specificity

 TF-IDF vectors were generated separately for each span and their combination.
 To enhance performance, I also calculated the **cosine similarity** between the two spans’ TF-IDF vectors.
-This additional feature captured overall semantic similarity and was particularly helpful for distinguishing paraphrased content.
+This additional feature captured overall semantic similarity and was particularly helpful for distinguishing paraphrased content or style continuity.
+The cosine similarity feature was especially helpful when two spans conveyed similar meanings with different surface forms, allowing the model to capture stylistic coherence.

 The final feature matrix was constructed by horizontally stacking the TF-IDF vectors of the combined span and the cosine similarity values using `scipy.sparse.hstack`.
+This ensured efficient storage and integration into downstream modeling pipelines.

 ## Modeling Approach